SentientUI

 </AdaptiveProvider>

-When consent={false}: no SDK is initialised, no cookies are written, no events are sent, and all <Adaptive> components fall back to ssrFallback behaviour.
-Flipping to true initialises the SDK and begins tracking from that point.
+When consent={false}: no SDK is initialised, no cookies are written, no events are sent, and <Adaptive> components without clientOnly fall back to ssrFallback behaviour (rendering the first variant by default).
+Components with clientOnly={true} render nothing — the provider context is required for them to hydrate.
+Avoid clientOnly on any component that must remain visible to non-consenting visitors.
+Flipping consent to true initialises the SDK and begins tracking from that point.

 The _snt_uid cookie is a first-party session identifier.
 It contains no personal data — only a random UUID used to maintain session continuity across page loads.
 See the Privacy page for a full breakdown of what SentientUI collects and how long data is retained.